 What is DMAP?

 The Deer Management Assistance Program (DMAP) is a program run through the Pennsylvania Game Commission that allows private landowners and public land managers to apply for additional Antlerless Harvest tags for their property in order to reduce deer populations.
 DMAP arrives in the form of coupons that can be handed out to participants in the program and must be redeemed for the actual harvest tag.
-After purchasing the harvest tag that tag can only be used to harvest an antlerless deer in DMAP unit that the coupon was for.
+After purchasing the harvest tag, that tag can only be used to harvest an antlerless deer in the DMAP unit that the coupon is for.

 What is the purpose of Earn-a-Buck?

 Earn-a-Buck is a nationally recognized tool that is used to reduce deer populations.
 Earn-a-buck requires a hunter to harvest an antlerless deer before being approved to harvest an antlered deer.
 By promoting antlerless harvests, female deer are removed from the population and over time can help control deer numbers and protect habitat from overpopulation.
 As the deer population is reduced, available food for deer increases, and more fawns are produced.
 More fawns does not mean an increase in the population but rather demonstrates a healthier deer population.
 Earn-a-buck has been used in the “A” training areas for 10 years.